BogdanovTimm/NotesOblivion/📖 Philosophy/Ethics/Normative Ethics/Virtue Ethics/Aristotelian/Aquinas.md

 This is his explanation of the intuitions that suggest that freedom requires some ability to do otherwise.
 If his explanation is correct, these intuitions do not require incompatibilism;
 hence we undermine one argument to show that the ability to do otherwise must include an indeterministic process.
 - According to Aquinas’ account of human nature and the law of nature, an appeal to the state of nature helps to explain the moral constraints on the formation of a state.
 For characteristics of human nature explain why it is reasonable to form a state; and the provisions of the law of nature determine the sorts of powers that people can legitimately assign to the state
+- Aquinas’ ethical theory is not intuitionist, and it does not treat moral facts as sui generis.